Tips for Maximizing Your State Farm Insurance Claim

 - Don’t give your opinion about the accident to anyone but your lawyer; when asked for paperwork, provide it without discussion of the accident.

-How to file a claim with State Farm
+How to File a Claim with State Farm

 If State Farm is your auto insurance company, you can file a claim with State Farm in a variety of different ways.
-Chances are that if you called your insurance agent at the time of your accident, they will have instructed you about how to get the claims process started.
+Chances are if you called your insurance agent at the time of your accident, they will have instructed you about how to get the claims process started.

 If you were involved in a car accident that wasn’t your fault and the at-fault driver’s insurance company is State Farm, it’s up to you or your auto insurance company to help you file a claim against them.
 This way, the other driver’s policy can help you pay for the cost of your property damage and sometimes your medical expenses.
 Because Texas is an at-fault state, you can file a claim with the other driver’s insurance company for any accident-related property damage and medical expenses.